guogs93/Time-domain-extended-source-FWI/README.md

 Compilation and running instructions depend on the computing environment—please refer to your corresponding Makefile.inc_* file.

 To clean compiled objects and binaries, run: make clean && make all

 If you use this code in your research or publication, please cite the following paper:

-If you use this code in your research or publication, please cite the following paper: